-A lease accounting modified retrospective is a recording method used by lessees once the new lease accounting standard ASC 842 or IFRS 16 has been adopted.
+A lease accounting modified retrospective is a recording method.
+Lessees use this method after adopting the new lease accounting standard (ASC 842 or IFRS 16)..
 It is one of two reporting processes.

-An entity can either use the full approach or modified retrospective.
+At the present time, an entity can either use the full approach or modified retrospective.
 In the full approach, entities adjust the balance sheet at the beginning of the earliest comparative period.
-In the modified retrospective, entities “apply the new lease standard at [their] adoption date and recognize a cumulative effect adjustment to the opening balance of retained earning in the period of adoption.”
+Conversely, in the modified retrospective, entities “apply the new lease standard at [their] adoption date and recognize a cumulative effect adjustment to the opening balance of retained earning in the period of adoption.”
 For more on the modified retrospective, see Finance Accounting Standards Board’s (FASB) Amendment No. 2018-11.

-This means entities are not required to separate non-lease components from associated lease components “by providing lessors with a practical expedient, by class of underlying asset.”
-This is called the combined component method and is limited to non-lease components or components that fall under the new guidance rules where “(1) timing and pattern of transfer are the same for the non-lease components and associated lease components and (2) the lease component, if accounted for separately, would be classified as an operating lease.”
+Combined Component Method refers to the fact that entities are not required to separate non-lease components from associated lease components “by providing lessors with a practical expedient, by class of underlying asset.”
+Combined component is limited to non-lease components and components that fall under the new guidance rules.
+Specifically, where “(1) timing and pattern of transfer are the same for the non-lease components and associated lease components.
+And (2) the lease component, if accounted for separately, would be classified as an operating lease.”

 When to begin applying a modified retrospective